DICE model: The model

 The model appears to have first been proposed by economist William Nordhaus in a discussion paper for the Cowles Foundation in February 1992.
 He also wrote a brief note outlining the main ideas in an article for Science in November 1992.
 A subsequent revised model was published in Resource and Energy Economics in 1993.

 Nordhaus published an improved version of the model in the October 1994 book Managing the Global Commons: The Economics of Climate Change, with the first chapter as well as an appendix containing a computer program both freely available online.
 Marian Radetzki reviewed the book for The Energy Journal.

-In 1996, Nordhaus and Zili Yang published an article titled A regional dynamic general-equilibrium model of alternative climate-change strategies at The American Economic Review, established the RICE (Regional Integrated model of Climate and the Economy) model.
+In 1996, Nordhaus and Zili Yang published an article titled A regional dynamic general-equilibrium model of alternative climate-change strategies in The American Economic Review, establishing the RICE (Regional Integrated Model of Climate and the Economy) model.

 In 1998, Nordhaus published a revised version of the DICE model in multiple papers, one of which was coauthored with Joseph Boyer in order to understand the effects of the proposed Kyoto Protocol.

 In 1999, Nordhaus published computer programs and spreadsheets implementing a revised version of the DICE model as well as a variant called the RICE model (RICE stands for Regional Integrated Climate-Economics, signifying that the modeling of economics and climate are being done only for a particular region rather than the whole world).

 In 2000, Nordhaus and Boyer co-authored a book published by MIT Press titled Warming the World: Economic Models of Global Warming with a detailed description of the updated DICE and RICE models.

 In 2001, Nordhaus published revised spreadsheets for the RICE model.

 In November 2006, Nordhaus published a new version of the DICE model with updated data, and used it to review the Stern Review.

 In 2010, updated RICE and DICE models were published, and the new RICE model was explained by Nordhaus in an article for the Proceedings of the National Academy of Sciences (US).

 In 2013, the book The Climate Casino by Nordhaus, with updated discussion of the DICE and RICE models and the broader policy implications, was published by Yale University Press.
 A background on the latest version of the models as used in the book was published on Nordhaus' website.